pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>The overlaid histogram highlights the  caution you have to take with looking only at averages instead of full distribution.</p>
+<p>The overlaid histogram highlights the  caution you have to take with looking only at averages instead of full distribution.
+Except first bin of the <i>histogram for Fare </i>, the likelyhood of surviving versus not surviving is very similar.</p>

 </div>
 </div>